-Natural, highly durable, and used by ancient civilizations in building and construction to great aplomb; limestone and marble are undoubtedly functional, aesthetically pleasing, and still widely utilized today.
-Yet, despite possessing qualities that marginally overlap, they’re not absolutely equal and have different applications.
+Natural, highly durable, and used by ancient civilizations in building and construction to great aplomb; limestone and marble are undoubtedly functional, aesthetically pleasing, and still widely used today.
+Yet, despite possessing qualities that marginally overlap, they're not equal and have different applications.

 Limestone is a sedimentary rock composed largely of calcium carbonate, formed millions of years ago by the accumulation of shells and skeletons of marine animals on the ocean floor.
 Ocean-dwelling organisms like clams, muscles, and choral use calcium carbonate found in seawater to create their exoskeletons and bones.